Part One: A Focus on Movement

 TED talks are great sources of interesting and valuable information.
 Recently I listened to Dan Buettner’s talk on “How to Live to be 100-plus.”
 Now, maybe that’s isn’t everyone’s goal, necessarily.
 But, as a generalization, those elderly people must be doing something right—with good physical and mental and community activities.
 We don’t always have full control over the things that affect our lives.
 But we control many things.
 We need to know and implement lifestyle changes that help us be healthier and happier.
 [That’s why we’re doing this blog…]

-He studied three different world communities where people live longer, healthier and happier lives.
-He concluded there are nine things these people did, in four different categories.
+Buettner studied three different world communities where people live longer, healthier and happier lives.
+H concluded there are nine things these people did, in four different categories.
 The categories were movement, right outlook, diet and connection.
 I’ll preview the first category in this blog, with the rest to follow.

-I love exercise.
-I like the sweat and the endorphins.
+I love exercise, the sweat and the endorphins.
 I enjoy being able to multitask and listen to a podcast or audio book, occasionally using voice memos to note a good idea.
-I like the clearness of mine and the meditation aspects, too.
+Clearness of mind and the meditation aspects, too are a big plus.
 However, these centenarians don’t exercise as we think ‘exercise.’

 These people lived so successfully by moving naturally—in their daily activities.
 It may be standing and cooking, going up stairs, doing yard and housework.
 They do the opposite of the so-called “modern” person who uses every single modern convenience to get out of physical activity.